SjoerdV/SjoerdV.github.io/_posts/2022-10-20-post-powershell-heaven-optimizing-your-ms-graph-usage.md

 A great Module is available, [which I recommended in a previous blog post][9], called [EasyGraph][10].
 BUT... wait for it.
 The aforementioned and acclaimed PnP.PowerShell Module developers have added that same 'query the MS Graph directly' functionality in their Module.
 Now we can benefit from:

-- both the vast array of cmd-lets already present in this Module;
+- the vast array of cmd-lets already present in this Module;
-- using all the different authentication methods that this Module provides;
+- all the different authentication methods that this Module provides;
 - [having the option to query the Graph][16] **directly**.

 FANTASTIC!